 Step 4: Test your survey

-This step is easy to take for granted and do it carelessly, or even skip it completely.
-In reality it is one of the most important steps of the survey creation process.
+It’s easy to take the test stage for granted but it is, in reality, one of the most important steps of the survey creation process.

 Why is it important to test my survey?

 After putting in the time and effort to create a survey, you want to make sure that it works and looks the way you intended—for your sake and for your respondents’.

 Testing allows you to pick up on issues like broken logic, formatting flaws or navigation issues.
 When testing, the worst-case scenario is an error message, but the implications could be much worse if issues aren’t picked up before the survey is made live.